 How to Log In With Windows

-To log into your droplet on windows, you will need to have PuTTY, an SSH client, installed on your computer.
+To log in to your Droplet on Windows, you will need to have PuTTY, an SSH client, installed on your computer.

 - You can download the program here.
-Choose the windows installer.
+Choose the Windows installer.

 - Once PuTTY is downloaded and installed, starting the program will take you to the configuration screen.

-- Once everything is configured, you can name and save these preferences for the future by clicking on Session in the side bar and typing a title into the Saved Sessions field.
-Then click save.
+- Once everything is configured, you can save these settings for future logins by clicking on the "Session" item in the side bar and entering a title into the "Saved Sessions" field.
+Click save to store your settings.